Anypoint Community Manager Package Post Installation Instructions

 Access

-Table 5.
-Required Guest subscribers permissions.
+Table 4.
+Required Guest user permissions.

 You can do this by taking the following steps: